Barack Obama tan suit controversy

 2:49 pm, August 28, 2014; Obama meeting with John F. Tefft, U.S. Ambassador to Russia, in the Oval Office.

-On August 28, 2014, U.S. president Barack Obama held a live press conference in which he discussed the prospect of escalating the U.S. military response to the Islamic State (ISIS) in Syria.
-For the conference, he wore a tan suit.
+On August 28, 2014, U.S. president Barack Obama held a live press conference in which he discussed the prospect of escalating the U.S. military response to the Islamic State in Syria (ISIS).
+He wore a tan suit for the conference, designed by Martin Greenfield Clothiers.
 It received considerable attention, with whether it was appropriate for the subject matter of terrorism being discussed in the media.
 The issue remained prominent for several days and was widely discussed, often humorously, on television talk shows.
+(Note: Attributed to multiple sources:)

 Background

 On August 28, 2014, President Barack Obama held a press conference about the situation regarding ISIS in Syria, and how the U.S. military was planning to respond to it.
 At the conference, Obama said that the U.S. had yet to develop a plan regarding the removal of ISIS, and talked extensively about his concerns in the region.
 During the conference he wore a tan suit, which until that point was uncommon for Obama.

+The suit was created by Martin Greenfield Clothiers, a company owned by Holocaust survivor Martin Greenfield.
+Obama had picked out a tan-colored suit from his closet, asking for another of the same color.
+The suit was being worked on as early as March 2012, for its first public wearing on 16 June 2012.
+The suit, location unknown, has two pairs of pants: pleated and flat front.

-The light-colored suit was seen by conservative commentator and Fox Business Network host Lou Dobbs as "shocking to a lot of people".
+Although it is common for men to wear light-colored suits in Washington during the summer due to the city's heat and humidity, it was seen by conservative commentator and Fox Business Network host Lou Dobbs as "shocking to a lot of people".
 The controversy was seen in the context of the slow news season before the run-up to the 2014 election campaign.
 The suit received mixed reviews from a sartorial perspective.

 At the time, the unusual attention given to a male leader's fashion choices was contrasted with that of his 2008 Democratic rival Hillary Clinton's "regular experience" as a woman in politics.